Everything you need to know about visiting ATM Cave Belize

 Getting To ATM and Into the Cave

 Once you are at the mouth of the cave you have to swim into the entrance.
 There is no other way to get in.
-The cave entrance (pictured above) would give you no indication that there was a HUGE cave behind it.
+The cave entrance (pictured below) gives you no indication that there is a HUGE cave behind it.

 Tours that do ATM (Actun Tunichil Muknal) Cave